Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/astro-paging-and-listing-by-category.md

 ## Summing up

-The combination of file path tokens and the `getStaticPaths` function, with their shared params / tokens is what powers the generation of paged lists.
+The combination of file path tokens and the `getStaticPaths` function, with their shared params and tokens, powers the generation of paged lists.

 You can see a working example in my [Astro Accelerator project on GitHub](https://github.com/Steve-Fenton/astro-accelerator/tree/main/src/pages/articles).